Saymos/wallet-focused/README.md

    - Uses `Collections.newSetFromMap(new ConcurrentHashMap<>())` for thread-safe storage
    - Transaction IDs are stored indefinitely (in this implementation)
    - In production, a time-based expiration strategy would be implemented
+   - This implemetentation would not be be sufficient in a clustered environment

 ### Validation and Error Handling